-Excellence in medical education requires a well-trained faculty
+Excellence in medical education requires a well-trained faculty of clinical teachers.

 Physicians in academic practice teach medical students, residents and colleagues but often receive little training for the unique demands of this role.
 In partnership with the Royal College of Physicians (RCP), London, the University at Buffalo established the UB/RCP Educator Program in 2006 to address these differences.

 Our program takes advantage of the RCP’s years of expertise providing education to physicians worldwide.
 Together, we help you examine your current teaching methods, learn techniques specific to medical education and improve your performance in the short and long term.
 The UB/RCP Educator Accreditation shows a rigorous commitment to excellent medical education.

 Our program helps you put your skills into practice immediately, testing out strategies for facilitating small groups and interactive teaching techniques.
 Feedback from peers and tutors gives you opportunities to improve before you return to the classroom.